 If you are being threatened with repossession of your vehicle, a Chapter 7 bankruptcy will stop repossession attempts immediately.
 If your car was recently repossessed, you may even be able to get it back if you act at once.
 Contact our Hawaii bankruptcy attorney immediately for more information if your car was repossessed.

 There are several options available to help you keep your vehicle if you can afford it.
 Some lenders will allow you to keep your car and will release you from the loan in exchange for purchasing the car at its current value (called a redemption).
 Others will let you sign a new contract (called a reaffirmation) which may let you keep making the same payments you had before filing bankruptcy.
 These options have important consequences, so it is best that you first consult with a qualified bankruptcy attorney before entering into a redemption or reaffirmation agreement with a lender.

 Complete Financial Rehabilitation for Clients in Hawaii

-At the Law Offices of Blake Goodman PC, we know that debt can be frightening.
+At Blake Goodman, PC, Attorney, we know that debt can be frightening.
 We also know that it can be difficult to know what effect your debt will have on your family’s future.
 However, there’s no need to suffer the unknown.
 Having an experienced Hawaii bankruptcy lawyer can end the collection calls and put you on the path towards a new financial life.